ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 5. Reveal phase: only selected records reveal; the round-versioned floor, declared depth, and all eligibility snapshots are checked.
 6. Early claim phase: `finalizeParticipation(round)` applies only non-reveal penalties and stores tentative truth/winner.
 7. Proof window: `verifyWinner(round, proofs)` marks the truth valid only after all current proof checks pass.
-8. Settlement window: after bounded oracle catch-up, apply disagreement penalties, synchronize price, and withdraw to the winner.
+8. Settlement window: apply disagreement penalties, adjust price, and withdraw to the winner.
 Mark settled only after payout succeeds.
 9. At rollover, current-round payout rights expire unless PostageStamp was redesigned to escrow a round-specific amount.
 Bounded old metadata may be cleaned; no stale winner may withdraw the future global pot.

 ---